 Functions and Procedures.
 An expedited hearing panel shall be responsible for determining the appropriate sanctions to be imposed in instances in which a student has agreed to take responsibility for the conduct giving rise to a charge under the Honor Code and the matter has been referred by the Student Attorney General as one in which requisite conditions specified in Section B.3. of Appendix C have been satisfied and sanctions may be immediately imposed.

-The accused student may be assisted by counsel as provided in Section IV.A.3. of this Instrument, and the Student Attorney General may present relevant evidence and recommendations regarding the appropriate sanctions through a designated staff investigator or written materials according to his or her discretion.
+The accused student may be assisted by counsel as provided in Section IV.A.3. of this Instrument, and the Student Attorney General may present relevant evidence and recommendations regarding the appropriate sanctions through a designated staff investigator or written materials according to the Student Attorney General’s discretion.
 The complainant shall also be entitled to present comments regarding the appropriate sanctions in person or in writing for consideration by the panel, as provided in Section IV.B.3. of this Instrument.
-The expedited hearing panel shall carefully consider the evidence of the student’s conduct and recommended sanctions, allow the accused student to present comments, discuss with the accused student the implications of his or her conduct for the University community, and impose appropriate sanctions from among those available under this Instrument, including at least the minimum sanction provided in Section III of this
+The expedited hearing panel shall carefully consider the evidence of the student’s conduct and recommended sanctions, allow the accused student to present comments, discuss with the accused student the implications of the conduct in question for the University community, and impose appropriate sanctions from among those available under this Instrument, including at least the minimum sanction provided in Section III of this

 Instrument.
 The chair of the expedited hearing panel shall maintain a record of the proceedings as provided in Section E.6.a. of Appendix C, and shall provide a rationale for the panel’s decision as promptly as practicable as provided in Section E.7.d. of Appendix C.